Landlord-Tech/landlord-tech-landing-page/src/markdown/homepage-video-section/homepage-video-section.md

 ---
 title: homepage-video-section
-imageTextHeading: "Solving Residential Real Estate "
+imageTextHeading: Solving Residential Real Estate Problems
 imageTextContent: Landlord Tech solves some of the messiest problems in the residential real estate industry.
 Our mission is to provide digital tools to residential real estate owners and property managers that solve some of their